How to promote a startup underwear brand?

 • Fabric and care: wash tests and pilling checks.

-• Real bodies: size diversity and styling.
+• Real bodies: size diversity7 and styling.

 • Build-in-public: design polls and print votes.